usnistgov/SFA/README.md

 ## Download or Build

-**Download** a pre-built Windows version of SFA in the Release directory above.
+**Download** the Windows version of SFA in the Release directory above.
+Click on the zip file (SFA-5.nn.zip) and then the download icon to the right.

 **Build** your own version of SFA from the source code with the instructions below.

 - SFA depends on two software packages (IFCsvr, stp2x3d) that only run on Windows.
-They are included in the NIST built version (see Running the Software below) to read, parse, and view STEP files.
+See Running the Software below.
 - Some features are not available in the user-built version including tooltips, unzipping compressed STEP files, and those related to the NIST CAD models.
 - The NIST version of SFA is built with proprietary software not available to the public.